 Book an Economy Return Qantas Classic Flight Reward from Sydney to Ballina Byron for 16,000 Qantas Points, plus $76 in taxes, fees and carrier charges.³

 Discover Byron Bay and beyond with the Qantas American Express Ultimate Card.
-Enjoy 55,000 bonus Qantas Points* when you apply online and are approved and spend $3,000 on your new Card within the first 3 months.
+Enjoy 100,000 bonus Qantas Points* when you apply online and are approved.
+Min spend $3,000 within the first 3 months.
 Offer available to new Card Members only.
+Learn more.
 T&Cs apply.
-Learn more.

 Plus, build your Qantas Points balance by earning up to 1.25 points per $1 spent on the Card.¹